Find answers to frequently asked questions pertaining to your membership, credentials, and more.

 I don’t have the time or money to upgrade my credential to an E-RYT 500 in order to be a Lead Trainer.
 Show

-We understand that this is not an easy update for some of our members, but it is the right decision for yoga to support quality and safety in teaching and to ensure that experienced teachers are training the next generation of teachers.
-However, we understand that extenuating factors may make this requirement difficult to meet.
-Yoga Alliance is happy to share an upcoming Intermediary Status Provision, designed to help current E-RYT 200 Lead Trainers maintain their Lead Trainer status and livelihoods through the standards up-leveling process.
-Make sure your email preferences are up-to-date to receive the details of this provision as they become available.
+We understand that this is not an easy update for some of our members, but we believe it is the right decision for yoga to support quality and safety in teaching and to ensure that experienced teachers are training the next generation of teachers.
+If you are interested in learning more about the research that allowed us to come to this decision, please read more in the Standards Review Project.

 What are the benefits of becoming a Yoga Alliance member?
 Show